Coronavirus support - School Holiday Meal Scheme

 The government launched the Household Support Fund to assist households to meet daily needs such as food, clothing and utilities.

 This has allowed us to continue our support to eligible families with funds to ensure that they can purchase food over the holidays to replace the meals a child would have received during a school day.

 Helping us ensure no child goes hungry during the upcoming school holiday period.

-The School Holiday Meal Scheme will provide £15 per child to support eligible families during the October half term.
+The School Holiday Meal Scheme will provide £30 per child to support eligible families during the 2021 Christmas holiday period.

 It is part of Havering Helps, a package of measures that was introduced during the pandemic to provide extra help to local residents, businesses and care providers.

 Please note that we issue this amount via a bank transfer and do not issue meal vouchers as part of the scheme.

 If you have received money via the scheme previously, you do not need to reapply.

 The money will be paid into your nominated bank account automatically during week commencing Monday 20 December 2021.